|

 of the algorithm above deterministic.

-The positional argument should specify the block device to
+The positional argument should specify the block device or a

-the file attached.
-If --empty=create is specified the specified
+regular file to operate on.
+If --empty=create is specified, the

-path is created as regular file, which is useful for generating
+specified path is created as regular file, which is useful for

 The following options are understood: